lalaheihaihei/catalyticLAM/postworkflow/README.md

-# catalyticLAM
+# postworkflow
-Machine-Learning-Based Interatomic Potentials for Catalysis: an Universal Catalytic Large Atomic Model
+Aims of flowopt.py and flowts.py are reducing the ionic steps of optimization and transition state calculations, to avoid computational cost of SCF step,

-# flowopt.py
+## flowopt.py
 flowopt.py script performs an iterative optimization and fine-tuning workflow using ASE (Atomic Simulation Environment) and VASP (Vienna Ab initio Simulation Package) with DeepMD-kit.
-The workflow involves optimizing atomic structures, running VASP calculations, generating new datasets, and fine-tuning machine learning models iteratively.
-After completing the specified number of iterations, a final optimization step is performed.
+The workflow involves optimizing atomic structures, running VASP calculations, generating new datasets for finetune, and fine-tuning machine learning models iteratively.
+After completing the specified number of iterations, a final VASP optimization step is performed to get accurate configuration and energy.

+## flowts.py

+flowts.py script performs an iterative NEB calculation and fine-tuning workflow using ASE (Atomic Simulation Environment) and VASP (Vienna Ab initio Simulation Package) with DeepMD-kit.
+The workflow involves ase-CINEB calculations, running VASP-CINEB calculations, generating new datasets for finetune, and fine-tuning machine learning models iteratively.
+After completing the specified number of iterations, a final VASP-CINEB step is performed to get accurate transition states configuration and energy.

 ## Prerequisites